websdk/vanilla/README.md

 If you call this sequence twice, it will amount to a no-op the second time.
 If there are more `rows` it will only update those, etc. You can think of `once` as React in the form of a micro-library, with the difference that it operates on an individual element level, rather than on a view level.
 As a result, there is no need for [calculating/maintaining an in-memory representation of everything](https://github.com/reddit/reddit-mobile/issues/247#issuecomment-118202269).
 The D3-inspired API (expressing views as a function of data) is slightly higher level than React, JSX and Virtual DOM which maps 1:1 to HTML.
 You can read more about [the evolution of different approaches to rendering here](https://github.com/rijs/docs/blob/master/components.md#guide-to-writing-components).

-**Serializable:** You should not hold any selections or state within the closure of the component (other than variables that will be used within that the call).
+**Serializable:** You should not hold any selections or state within the closure of the component (other than variables that will be used within that the cycle).
 These components are stamps.
 They will be applied to all instances of the same type.
 They may be invoked on the server and the client.
 They may be streamed over WebSockets.
 They may be cached in localStorage.

 **Stateless:** You can use `this.state` for persisting local state between renders.
-The first argument will be an object with all the data the component requires to render.
-This is normally data that is not unique to this instance of the component and may be injected in from different sources depending on the application it is used in.
+Components can always expect that the first argument will be an object with all the state and data the component requires to render.
+"Data" is normally things that are not unique to this instance of the component and may be injected in from different sources depending on the application it is used in.

+**Declarative:** Event handlers and component API should update the state object and then call `this.draw` which will redraw the component.
+This is in contrast to modifying the DOM directly and greatly simplifies components by disentagling rendering logic from update logic.
+The `this.draw` hook can then be extended by frameworks to form their own [rendering pipeline](https://github.com/pemrouz/vanilla#rendering-pipeline) or simply stubbed in tests.

 <br>
 ### 2. Styling